henriemini/Password-Memory/README.md

 to-do-list:

-    - Add Help Page showing the steps to do
     - Change the look of the site
+    - add a button to export and import the json with passwords to easy in the user